nobleo/off_highway_sensor_drivers/off_highway_sensor_drivers_examples/README.md

 ## off_highway_premium_radar_filter

-Series-connected Point Cloud Library (PCL) PassThrough filter nodes, which filter the point cloud returned by the off_highway_premium_radar driver by the z, x and radar_cross_section field values of the locations.
+Series-connected Point Cloud Library (PCL) PassThrough filter nodes, which filter the point cloud returned by the off_highway_premium_radar_sample driver by the z, x and radar_cross_section field values of the locations.
 Thresholds are set to example values directly in the launch file and can be adapted at runtime using the dynamic reconfigure plugin of rqt.